 At a meeting of the officials of the William B Riker & Son Company and Hegeman & Co on August 4, negotiations were completed merging the two concerns into a new company.
 The corporation is to be known as the Riker & Hegeman Company.
 No details as to when the combination is to become effective have been given out but October 1 is said to have been decided on… At the time Hegeman & Co was capitalized at $6 million and Riker & Son at $2.5 million.
 John H Flager, president of Hegeman will be president of the new organization… The result of the combination and probably what brought it about is the desire to abolish competition between stores in both chains.
 In several spots of the City, Riker and Hegeman have stores on opposite sides of the street.
 Establishments in such close proximity will be given immediate attention, according to plans, and expenses reduced by closing down one or more in a neighborhood… It’s quite likely the new corporation will expand it’s retail business to other cities with a view of ultimately opening a chain of sores across the country.

-Just before the merger, Hegeman had a main store at 200 Broadway, 19 branch stores (17 in NYC, 1 in Jersey City and 1 in Yonkers) and a warehouse at 66 W 132nd Street.
+Just before the merger, Hegeman & Co. still had their main store at 203 Broadway, 19 branch stores (17 in NYC, 1 in Jersey City and 1 in Yonkers) and a warehouse at 66 W 132nd Street.
 Riker had 25 stores in the NYC vicinity and several in Boston.

 In 1916, Riker-Hegeman merged with the United Drug Company resulting in a company with 152 retail drug stores.

 The bottle I found is a small (approximately 4-5 oz) medicine with an applied finish.
 Embossed in small letters under Hegeman & Co are the words “a corporation.”